VeronikaManev/CampCompass/README.md

 # CampCompass

 CampCompass is a web application for discovering and sharing campgrounds around the world.
-Users can search for, view, and add new campgrounds, as well as leave reviews and ratings.
+Users can search for, view, and add new campgrounds, as well as leave reviews.

+## Educational Project

+This project is an educational assignment developed with React.
+It adheres to specific requirements and is intended to demonstrate practical use of React and related technologies.

 ## Design Specifications